Making Live TV Feel Like Streaming

 Which is Why

-We will increase the average amount of recordings each user add to their accounts
+We will increase the average amount of recordings each user adds to their account

 We Think That